sid-sethi/Generate-ERs/README.md

 # Pipeline for generating expressed regions (ERs) and selecting optimal unannotated intergenic ERs

 This `snakemake` pipeline identifies ERs from RNA-seq data (bigwig files) using the package [ODER](https://github.com/eolagbaju/ODER) (Optimise the Definition of Expressed Regions).
-The type of detected ERs is annotated by comparing to known annotation (from the provided Ensembl GTF), and the ERs are associated to their nearest gene.
+The type of detected ERs is annotated by comparing to known annotation (from the provided GTF), and the ERs are associated to their nearest gene.
 From this dataset, unannotated intergenic ERs within 10 kb of a protein-coding gene are selected.

 # Getting Started

 ## Input

 - Ensembl GTF annotation: http://ftp.ensembl.org/pub/current_gtf/homo_sapiens/
-- Aligned RNA-seq reads in bigwig format
- - Multiple RNA-seq replicates can be provided
- - Contig names should be UCSC style: chr1, chr2 .... chrM
+- Aligned RNA-seq reads in bigwig format.
+Multiple RNA-seq replicates can be provided.
+Please note that contig names in the bigwig should be UCSC style: chr1, chr2 .... chrM
+- chromosome lengths are required by the code.
+A file containing chromosome lengths for hg38 is provided in /data and is automatically used.

 ## Output